martadinata666/archlinux-openssh/README.md

 arch
 ```

 This image already setup with sudo.
-You can using sudo command to experiment further.
+You can use sudo command to experiment further.